Strong quake topples houses in Indonesia’s Java; 56 dead

 Information was still being collected about the extent of casualties and damage.

-Some victims and survivors were being taken to the government hospital in Cianjur, where emergency tents were erected and workers treated the injured.
+Most of the victims and survivors were taken to the government hospital in Cianjur, where emergency tents were erected and workers treated the injured.

 Indonesia’s Meteorology, Climatology, and Geophysical Agency recorded at least 25 aftershocks.